Intro to Events

 Defining Events in the Events Tab

 We provide the Visualizer as an easy way to define events without using code.
-However, if you are familiar with your site’s markup, you can create events from the Events page within Heap.
+However, if you are familiar with your site’s markup, you can manually create events via base event definitions.
+To do so, complete the steps below.

-There are 5 types of events we capture in Heap out-of-the-box:
+There are 5 types of base events we capture in Heap out-of-the-box that you can use to manually define new events:

 View page: A pageview (MDN reference)